-Physical Form
+Physical Form (repeat as necessary)

 This section is to capture information on the physical form of the specified substance (e.g. crystalline amorphous, tincture, dry extract), the state of matter, slightly more detailed form of the final specified substance (e.g., solid, liquid, gas, emulsion).
 Biphasic insulin is one example of a crystal in which part is dissolved and part is in solution.
 There are also instances of substances being partially crystalline and partially amorphous which would be two different form types and a mixture of Specified Substances, different polymorphic crystalline types.If two polymorphs are distinguished by crystalline type, the symmetry group that distinguish the crystalline types will be captured as a property.